 customize advising experiences based on student identity and interest

-Macalester students have different backgrounds, needs, interests and goals.
+- Macalester students have different backgrounds, needs, interests and goals.
 Excellent advisors talk with advisees about these differences, take into consideration the identities that are important for the student, and consult appropriate resources in order to best meet their advisees’ needs.
-Relevant identities and resources include: international students, first-generation students, students with disabilities, students of color, athletes, students from various religious traditions, students of various sexualities.
+Relevant identities and resources include: international students, first-generation students, students with disabilities, students of color, students from various religious traditions, students of various genders.

-- The Chronicle of Higher Education has published a number of articles over the past year focusing on how to support first generation students, students of color, and students from under-resourced communities.
-A compilation of the articles is available here and here.
+- The Chronicle of Higher Education has published a number of articles over the past year focusing on how to support first generation students, students of color, and students from under-resourced communities: Chronicle Focus on First Gen (PDF).
+Chronicle Focus on Low Income Students (PDF).

 help advisees pick appropriate classes and majors